arnkmish/A-Data-Science-Approach-Towards-Early-Detection-of-Parkinson-s-Disease/README.md

 4. Average AUC: 0.8010664851372816

 After this we will include more advanced analysis and techniques, in order to improve the prediction results even further.

+### Studying the impact of Feature Scaling and Selection

+We next study the impact of Feature Scaling and Selection on the overall classification performance.
+For this, firstly a baseline is established using an off the shelf GBC classifier.
+Next MinMaxScaler and StandardScaler approaches are studied.
+Finally Recursive Feature Elimination with Cross-Validation (RFECV) is studied.
+The average test-set results for each of these are given below.

+GBC Baseline Results

+1. Average Accuracy:  0.8855263157894736
+2. Average Sensitivity:  0.8858855026650322
+3. Average Specificity:  0.8874589753822438
+4. Average AUC:  0.8036215112321307

+GBC-MinMaxScaler Results

+1. Average Accuracy:  0.8817105263157895
+2. Average Sensitivity:  0.8833005396240781
+3. Average Specificity:  0.8788876466923539
+4. Average AUC:  0.7983685046516906

+GBC-StandardScaler Results

+1. Average Accuracy:  0.8810526315789474
+2. Average Sensitivity:  0.8825574769857225
+3. Average Specificity:  0.8798134931004691
+4. Average AUC:  0.7970864533696391

+GBC-RFECV Results

+1. Average Accuracy:  0.8828947368421054
+2. Average Sensitivity:  0.8881704989373824
+3. Average Specificity:  0.8650476031007328
+4. Average AUC:  0.8053778080326753

+From these experimental results it is clear that feature scaling is definitely not helping.

+Feature selection does improve the Avg.
+AUC and Sensitivity very slightly, however it decreases the Avg.
+Accuracy and Specificity in a similar way.

+So far none of these approaches seems to be effective at improving the overall classification performances.